Sandy-sr/Titanic_Kaggle_competition/README.md

 Next, I trained the data using the random forest classifier and made predictions on the test data.
 Finally, I generated and saved a submission .csv file.

 # Result
+Regarding the results, I initially experimented with various models such as Support Vector Machine, Linear Regression and CNN.
+However, these models did not yield satisfactory scores, except for the Random Forest, which provided a decent score (>77%).
+After using Random Forest Classifier, I have used predict() function to the test data that we have processed.